Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-journey-optimizer/README.md

 {% endtab %}

 {% tab title="iOS" %}
-1. Add the Mobile Core, Edge, EdgeIdentity and Messaging extensions to your project using Cocoapods.
-Add following pods in your `Podfile`:
+1. Add the Mobile Core, Edge, Edge Identity, and Messaging extensions to your project using Cocoapods.
+Add the following pods to your `Podfile`:

    ```swift
    use_frameworks!